Command Line Interface

 Many options have command line flag equivalents.
 See the reference for details of those flags.
 In those cases, any arguments passed here will override the config file, if you're using one.
 This is a list of all supported flags:

-Fast JavaScript/TypeScript bundler in Rust with Rollup-compatible API. (rolldown v1.0.0-rc.1)
+Fast JavaScript/TypeScript bundler in Rust with Rollup-compatible API. (rolldown v1.1.4)

 USAGE rolldown -c <config> or rolldown <input> <options>